What does “bistitchual” mean?

-We sell beginner kits!
+We sell beginner knitting kits from Knit Me!
+You can purchase from Knit Me and select “in store pickup” to pick up at our store, or use free delivery!
 We want to make fibre arts as accessible and non-intimidating as possible.
 The kits are specifically designed to be beginner-friendly, so they include absolutely everything you need to get started.
 The kit for each project contains a link to a PDF with step-by-step instructions, including pictures and video tutorials for every skill you’ll learn.
 In addition, you’ll get a print copy of the full pattern, all the required yarn in the colour(s) of your choice, the knitting needles or crochet hooks required by the pattern, and a WIP bag to keep it all together.

 Actually, I don’t want to knit and/or crochet.

 That’s cool, we’ve got a whole bunch of other rad stuff too!
-We’re an official retail partner of the Flamingo Market, which means we have a consistent rotation of art and products from local LGBTQIA2+ makers.
-We’ve got pronoun pins, patches, masks, highly specific greeting cards, handmade pottery, and macrame, just to name a few examples.
+We have kits and tools for all kinds of other fibre craft kits.
+We’ve also got pronoun pins, patches, masks, highly specific greeting cards, handmade pottery, and macrame from local queer artists just to name a few examples.